SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Sometimes you'll have too many people for a debate, and sometimes you'll have too few.
 Having fixed people for fixed slots won't work because a lot of people won't show up.
 - A lot of people would end up missing their slot entirely.

 Being dynamic is the way to go.
 The super early people can go to moderator number one.
-The bulk of people who show up can be handled by the other moderators you have.
-As people continue to show up, hopefully the early moderators also get freed up in time to handle these people.
+The bulk of people who show up can be handled by the other moderators you have. **As people continue to show up,  usually the early moderators also get freed up in time to handle these people.**

 To be able to handle people in the first place, planning is required.
 And the way to do this is by first calculating the expected turnout.